 Great Start Collaboratives (GSC)

-- Governor: Continuation funding is provided for local GSCs at \$5.9 million. - Senate Subcommittee: Funding for the GSCs is rolled into the early childhood block grant. - House Subcommittee: Concurs with the Governor.
+- Governor: Continuation funding is provided for local GSCs through the ECIC at \$5.9 million. - Senate Subcommittee: Funding for the GSCs is rolled into the early childhood block grant. - House Subcommittee: Concurs with the Governor.

 Early Childhood Block Grant